harvard-lil/website-static/app/_posts/2018-07-04-the-cap-tracking-tool.md

 ---
 title: The CAP Tracking Tool
 author: andy-silva
+excerpt_separator: <!--more-->
 ---
 Evelin Heidel ([@scannopolis](https://twitter.com/scannopolis) on Twitter) recently asked me to document our Caselaw Access Project ([website](https://lil.law.harvard.edu/projects/caselaw-access-project/), [video](https://www.youtube.com/watch?v=kwlN_vhai84)) digitization workflow, and open up the source for the CAP "Tracking Tool."
 I'll dig into our digitization workflow in my next post, but in this post, I'll discuss the Tracking Tool or TT for short.
-I created the TT to track CAP's physical and digital objects and their associated metadata.
-More specifically, it:
+I created the TT to track CAP's physical and digital objects and their associated metadata. <!--more--> More specifically, it:

 - Tracked the physical book from receipt, to scanning, to temporary storage, to permanent storage
 - Served as a repository for book metadata, some of which was retrieved automatically through internal APIs, but most of which was keyed in by hand